Portia-Nelly-Mashaba/Single-price-grid-component/README.md

    The app should now be running at `http://localhost:3000` in your browser.

-## Usage

-You can navigate through the pricing plans and interact with the "Sign Up" buttons for each plan.
-The app is designed to be extended with additional functionality, such as linking each "Sign Up" button to a registration page.

 ## Acknowledgements:
 - **Frontend Mentor**: The challenge was provided by [Frontend Mentor](https://www.frontendmentor.io/challenges), a platform that helps developers build their front-end skills by working on real-world projects.

----

-If you find this project interesting, consider using [Hix AI](https://hix.ai/chat), an excellent ChatGPT alternative, for enhanced productivity!